Child, adolescents and young adults

 - Emotional support for immediate and extended family

-For further information, please contact our cancer+ Coordinator on 6169 1916.
+For further information, please contact our Cancer Support Co-ordinator on 6169 1900

-The Seize the Day Awards are offered as part of Cancer Council Tasmania’s cancer+ program, which support families with children, adolescents and young adults with cancer, survivors of childhood cancer and the professionals that care for them.
+The Seize the Day Awards are offered as part of Cancer Council Tasmania’s Under 25’s program, which support families with children, adolescents and young adults with cancer, survivors of childhood cancer and the professionals that care for them.

-For further information, please contact the cancer+ Coordinator at firstname.lastname@example.org or call 6169 1916.
+For further information, please contact the Cancer Council Tasmania email@example.com or call Sarah on 6169 1900.

 A big thank you to our major sponsor for Northern Tasmania, Cape Hope Foundation